-Once a clear understanding of the neighborhood traffic issues is reached and the extent of the study area has been defined, City staff will collect the necessary data to perform the needed engineering traffic analysis.
 The data used in the analysis will be readily available to the applicant.
-Upon completion of the traffic analysis, city staff will use the criteria listed in Exhibit 2 (on the following page) to assess the extent of the neighborhood's traffic problems.
+If the analysis shows that the issue meets one or more of the minimum thresholds shown above, city staff will use the criteria listed in Exhibit 2 (on the following page) to assess the extent of the neighborhood's traffic problems.

-The results of the engineering traffic analysis and the toolbox of traffic calming measures described in Part IV of this manual will be used to develop neighborhood traffic calming plans and indentify specific traffic calming measures that are recommended for implementation.
+The results of the engineering traffic analysis and the toolbox of traffic calming measures described in Part IV of this manual will be used to develop neighborhood traffic calming plans and identify specific traffic calming measures that are recommended for implementation.